PaulHJoo/Blog/src/blogs/internet-zoo/internet-zoo.md

 Calls, games, streams and whatever time sensitive communication can be a nightmare over TCP.
 Handshakes, confirmation, checks and balances - this all takes time.
 The technical term being an increase in latency; and if you’ve ever played an online game with high latency, then need I say more.

 So, there are times when we value speed more than correctness and this is exactly what UDP is for.
-UDP doesn’t start things off like gentleman TCP, it doesn’t have the time for that, so a connection with the receiver is never made, making it connectionless.
+UDP doesn’t start things off like gentleman TCP, it doesn’t have the time for that.
+So, a connection with the receiver is never made, making it connectionless.

 The data to be sent is split into datagrams (the PDU of UDP) and sent immediately.
 Unlike TCP, the packets can come in an incorrect order and be lost.
 As such, TCP is for when you need reliability while UDP is for speed.